jeremykerr/equanimous-tribble/README.md

   * Allow web access to the application
     * Allow web access over the local network
     * **TODO:** *Allow web accessibility over the internet*
+      * Configuring Port Forwarding
+        * Visiting your site by its IP Address
       * Install No-IP for Dynamic DNS
+        * Visiting your site by its domain name
   * Running the application
     * Running in debug mode
     * Running in production